We provide support and resources to healthcare providers across our district. See the following options for more information.

 Laboratory Testing |

 Diagnostic laboratory testing is essential for all suspected measles cases and should include both measles virus detection by polymerase chain reaction (PCR) in nasopharyngeal/throat swab AND urine as well as diagnostic serology.
 Ensure your office has specimen containers and supplies available for testing.
 Confirm the expiry dates on the specimen containers (e.g., swabs).
-Kits can be ordered from the Public Health Ontario Laboratory (PHOL). |
+Kits can be ordered from the Public Health Ontario Laboratory (PHOL).
+Individuals who are tested for measles can be provided with the following resource: Measles Testing: A Quick Guide for Patients. |

 Post Exposure Prophylaxis |

 Post Exposure Prophylaxis (PEP) involves the timely administration of measles, mumps, and rubella (MMR) vaccine or immunoglobulin (Ig) to susceptible individuals following measles exposure.
 Immunoglobulin is generally administered in hospital settings.
 The goals of PEP are to lower the risk of infection and reduce the severity of illness if measles infection occurs.
+For additional information see:

 |